 VentureCapital.Org is owned and operated by the Wayne Brown Institute (WBI) 501 (c)(3) non-profit, the premier venture capital accelerator in the US.

-For close to three decades, the Wayne Brown Institute (WBI), a 501(c) (3) non-profit organization, has been a premier resource for both entrepreneurs seeking funding and for investors who want to help promising young companies achieve their potential.
+For over three decades, the Wayne Brown Institute (WBI), a 501(c) (3) non-profit organization, has been a premier resource for both entrepreneurs seeking funding and for investors who want to help promising young companies achieve their potential.
 WBI has become the most efficient, cost effective, economic development organization in the country.

 MISSION: The Institute’s mission is to improve the human condition through technological entrepreneurship for the purpose of creating new wealth, jobs, and tax base.
 WBI was the first organization of its kind to accomplish this by transferring knowledge, experience, contacts and capital from the world’s leading business and financial organizations to promising companies.
 Formed in 1983 as a 501(c)(3) non-profit educational organization, the Institute was the first venture accelerator and has become the most efficient and cost effective economic development organization in the country – a leader in technology commercialization and building the high-tech capacity of Utah and the intermountain west region with programs in both Utah and Idaho.